Hey guys, did you know that in Spanish, there are two ways to give direct commands to a friend you have in front of you (tú)?

 ¡Vive!
 (Live!)

-4. We usually don’t add the subject pronoun (tú) for the imperative.
-We do sometimes add the name of the person we are talking to:
+4. We usually don’t add the subject pronoun (tú) for the imperative, but we do sometimes add the name of the person we are talking to and more info:

 THE NEGATIVE